joshapeterson/joshapeterson/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a data analyst and student at UNC Charlotte.
-An enthusiast for finding insight and methods to find that insight.
+An enthusiast for finding insight and the methods for discovering those insights.